 No. The 2021 Jetta 1.4T models will reprise a 1.4-liter turbocharged four-cylinder engine that’ll again combine a middling 147 horsepower with a class-competitive 184 pound-feet of torque.
 Thankfully, the ’21 Jetta 1.4Ts should remain relatively light for the class, with a curb weight under 3,000 pounds.
 With peak torque available at a relatively low 1,400 rpm, they should again furnish decent acceleration off the line but pine for power as engine speeds rise.

-A six-speed manual transmission should remain standard on the S. Optional on that grade and standard otherwise would be an eight-speed automatic.
+The smooth-shifting six-speed manual transmission provides a welcome measure of interaction and lets you tap into this little engine’s power pockets.
+It should remain standard on the S and R-Line.
+Optional on those grades and standard on the other 1.4T models would be an eight-speed automatic.
 Prior-model-year test examples with the automatic transmission frustrated with occasionally harsh upshifts and delayed downshifts.
 We’d advise VW to consider resolving these issues with a software update for model-year ‘21.

 VW’s answer to similarly powered sporty compact sedans such as the Honda Civic Si and Hyundai Elantra Sport, the 2021 Jetta GLI will again borrow its drivetrain from the Golf GTI hatchback.
 Its 2.0-liter turbocharged four-cylinder will return with 228 horsepower and 258 pound-feet of torque.
 Transmission options will include a six-speed manual or a seven-speed dual-clutch automatic.